 Whale watching in Puerto Vallarta should be near the top of every bucket list.
-Every winter enormous humpback whales arrive in the Bay of Banderas to give birth and mate and, during their time there, they love to leap from the waters and flop back to the surface with an almighty crash, sending a cloud of sea water in every direction.
+Every winter enormous humpback whales arrive in the Bay of Banderas to give birth and mate.
+During their stay, they love to leap from the waters and flop back to the surface with an almighty crash, sending water in all directions.

 Being able to watch this extraordinary spectacle up-close is a humbling, often emotional, experience.
 But when is the whale watching season in Puerto Vallarta?
 And where do these leviathans come from?
 Here’s a guide with everything you need to know about whale watching in Puerto Vallarta.